Aquanty/rtd-hgs/docs/source/index.rst

 ^^^^^^^^^^^^^

-Free drainage Boundary conditions ! flow ! free drainage
+Free drainage Boundary conditions ! flow ! free drainage [.. _sec:io_free_drain]

-.. _sec:io_free_drain
+| Assigns a free drainage boundary condition, as described in
+  Section :ref:

-Assigns a free drainage boundary condition, as described in Section :ref:`sec:bc_subsurface_flow_nf`  to nodes on all faces in the specified set.
-These faces should be on the surface of the domain.
+| to nodes on all faces in the specified set.
+These faces should be on
+  the surface of the domain.

 The following instructions can be used as input to the Type instruction inside the Boundary condition...End instruction group to assign free